Kiranthapalia/H3-Attack/README.md

 <img width="586" alt="4" src="https://user-images.githubusercontent.com/102954934/217109621-cc3d2279-4dfa-49ac-aff4-91d3c464e9e9.png">

-* This shows why we should never use http network as they are not really secure cause they transfer data as plain text.
+* This shows why we should never use http network as they are not really secure cause they transfer data as plain text, that's why avoid using public wifi.

 ## List of sources: